-The word ‘Weary’ (Adjective) describes a state of physical or mental exhaustion, often resulting from prolonged effort, stress, or monotony.
+The word ‘Weary’ (adjective) describes feeling physically or mentally tired, often after sustained effort, stress, or repetitive routine.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Weary’ correctly in sentences.

 Weary Explained in Depth

-A complete and detailed guide to the word Weary including meaning, definition, examples, etymology, synonyms, and antonyms.
+A clear guide to the word weary, including meaning, definition, examples, etymology, synonyms, and antonyms, plus practical ways to use it in everyday and academic writing.

 Meanings of Weary

 ‘Weary’ refers to feeling tired, worn out, or fatigued—either physically, emotionally, or mentally.
-It can also imply a sense of boredom or disinterest from repetitive experiences or overexertion.
+It can also imply a sense of boredom or disinterest that builds over time, especially when someone is dealing with repetitive experiences or too much pressure.

 Definition